The 29th Street Mission is OPEN on Monday, Tuesday & Thursday 8:30 am – 11:00 am; CLOSED on Wednesday & Friday.

 *All staff are volunteers

-*Wilkins Elementary School in November for the past five years
+*Wilkins Elementary School in November for the past six years

 *Marion Postal Workers’ “Stamp Out Hunger Drive” in May for the past five years